EricMorancho/Book_database_Webpage/README.md

--Once logged in you can search for a book title, book author, manga title or Marvel comic title:
+Once logged in you can search for a book title, book author, manga title or Marvel comic title: